Ensuring adequate and timely credit to Micro & Small Enterprises (MSEs) by banks – Identifying a success strategy.

 “For small and medium firms, we intend to facilitate Electronic Bill Factoring Exchanges whereby MSME bills against large companies can be accepted electronically and auctioned so that MSMEs are paid promptly,” Dr Raghuram Rajan, Governor, RBI had mentioned in his report on ‘Financial sector reforms — A Hundred Small Steps’.
 Though there are divergent views on this from various quarters, it would be necessary to consider this proposal for the growth of small enterprises.

-Keeping the above principle in view, following matrix attempts to summarise the strategy for financing MSEs.
+Keeping the above principle in view, the following matrix attempts to summarise the strategy for financing MSEs.

 |Category of MSE||Type of MSE||Strategy|